edreyer/modulith/Readme.md

 # DVx Base

-A foundational project for any DVx technology-basex venture
+A foundational project for any DVx technology-based venture

 ## What is it?